 Applicants will have the opportunity to decline the first apartment offered and retain their place on the waiting list.
-Should the applicant decline the offer of the next available unit, they will be removed from the waiting list.
+Should the applicant decline the offer for the second time, the offer of the next available unit, they will be removed from the waiting list.